Superman dynasty: History

 The members of the Superman dynasty continue to be at the forefront of super heroism for centuries, leading such groups as the Office of Deputy Superhunters in the 250th century, the Justice League of the Atom (sometime after the 364th), and Justice Legion Alpha in the 853rd.
 A number of Supermen from different eras, including the Superman of the 853rd century, also form a team called the Superman Squad which travels through time fighting threats to the timestream.
 Superman even joins the Pancosmic Justice Jihad, but soon leaves over "policy issues".

 A notable victory of the dynasty and its allies is the defeat of the Bizarro plague in the 250th century, and the dynasty's greatest foe is Solaris, the Tyrant Sun.

-The ongoing Rebirth storyline raises new important questions about the Superman Dynasty future timeline.
-It has been revealed that the "Convergence" versions of Clark Kent/Superman and Lois Lane are not alternate reality versions of the post-Flashpoint/New 52 versions, but were in fact the original pre-Flashpoint versions somehow moved - for as-yet unknown reasons - by Doctor Manhattan to a "pocket reality" of his creation for over a decade while he created the New 52 Universe.
-Both versions have recently been merged into a combined Superman and Lois Lane, whose new history seems to mirror the pre-Flashpoint continuity far more than that of the New 52.
-This raises the question of whether or not the Superman Dynasty timeline is now back in continuity in this reality.
-If so, then it is possible their half-human son Jonathan is the future "Superman Secondus" from which the rest of the Dynasty descends in the distant future.
-It's also equally likely that the Dynasty's timeline of the Rebirth reality is no longer the same as the one presented in DC One Million.
-The answers to these questions clearly remain for after the confrontation with Doctor Manhattan and all questions about his tampering with the DC Universe - particularly Superman - are answered.
+The ongoing Rebirth storyline raises questions about the Superman Dynasty future timeline.
+It has been revealed that the "Convergence" versions of Clark Kent/Superman and Lois Lane are not alternate reality versions of the post-Flashpoint/New 52 versions, but were in fact the original pre-Flashpoint versions somehow moved – for as-yet unknown reasons – by Doctor Manhattan to a "pocket reality" of his creation for over a decade while he created the New 52 Universe.
+Both versions merged into a combined Superman and Lois Lane, whose new history seems to mirror the pre-Flashpoint continuity far more than that of the New 52.